Sam-de-Ham/Programming-Coursework/README.md

 ## Self-Assesment
+Looking back at the project I am extremely happy with how it came together.
+Through multiple iterations, I believe I have made a well-organized project, including a good README, and GitHub repository.
+Overall I have expanded on features in multiple ways, including adding additional pytest tests, using object oriented programming in main.py for better flow and variable scope, and adding a requirements.txt for ease of use.
+If I had more time, I do however think I could improve the project in some key ways, for instance making the Flask UI more pleasing to look at, and adding better AI attacking/placement algorithms.
+Overall however I do however that my product is high quality, and meets all requirements at a high level.

 ## Overview
 The Battleship game is a multiplayer game where players take turns trying to sink each other's battleships on a tiled square game board.
 This project creates the logic for this game in Python, and then connects it to a UI through Flask.